Swaroop-D/Swaroop-D/README.md

 <br>
 • If you love what I build, please consider contributing on my repositories...
 <br>
-• Have ever heard about IIFEs?
+• Have you ever heard about IIFEs?
 If not search on MDN resource.
 And a fact about that, inside an IIFE you can add
 <br>
 `window[yourPleasedName] = function (params) { }`
 <br>